-When using the Interchange please be sure you are looking at classes that are offered in Fall 2023.
+When using the Interchange please be sure you are looking at classes that are offered in Spring 2024.
 They will all be listed with that category and further organized by the IMA category that they fulfill.

 Finally, the Featured page on the Interchange lists courses that may be of particular interest to IMA students.